-How are civic engagement and community engagement defined?
-Do these definitions, as well as the school's culture and practices, honor the experiences and identities of historically marginalized communities?

-How does the school culture encourage social awareness and understanding of local, national, and global perspectives?

-How does the school culture encourage learning experiences that connect to or make an impact on the community beyond the school campus?
+- How are civic engagement and community engagement defined?
+Do these definitions, as well as the school's culture and practices, honor the experiences and identities of historically marginalized communities? - How does the school culture encourage social awareness and understanding of local, national, and global perspectives? - How does the school culture encourage learning experiences that connect to or make an impact on the community beyond the school campus? - In what other ways does the school align to this Principle?